twixt7-sys/project_JAIA/README.md

 ## 3. Story & World
 ### Setting
-*Brief description of the world / universe.*
+Assyria, A vibrant fantasy world of magic and monsters governed by the world spirit.

 ### Narrative Summary
 *A short overview of the story or premise.*